 Some general advice about Wills

-- Leave directions about your funeral/parts for transplant etc in a separate letter addressed to a close relative or tell them your wishes now (in case the Will is not read/discoverd until after the funeral.
+- Leave directions about your funeral arrangements etc in a separate letter addressed to a close relative or tell them your wishes now (in case the Will is not read/discovered until after the funeral).

-- Ensure your Will is accessible when required by keeping a copy and leaving a copy with someone you really trust.
+- Ensure your Will is accessible when required by keeping a copy and leaving a copy and details of storage with someone you really trust.
 It is amazing how many Wills (sometimes "conveniently") go missing.
-You can also deposit a copy with the Principal Probate Registry or store your Will free of charge with Xpress Legal Services.
-We notify your executor where the Will is stored (at no extra cost).
+You can also deposit your Will with the Principal Probate Registry or store your Will free of charge with Xpress Legal Services.
+If you wish we will notify your executor where the Will is stored (at no extra cost).

-- Review the Will frequently especially when there are major changes in personal and financial circumstances e.g. marriage, divorce, children, grand-children, change of address, death, etc. Xpress contact clients every 3 years to advise on changes in the law and check up on any change of circumstances.
+- Review the Will frequently especially when there are major changes in personal and financial circumstances e.g. marriage, divorce, children, grand-children, death of beneficiaries, etc.

 - Never be tempted to have a go at making your own Will.
 Even if you don't use Xpress, please use a professional Will writer.
 For the sake of only a few hundred pounds each, you can save (or lose) your children thousands.
 There are endless legal technicalities involved in preparing a Will.
 The slightest error can result in the Will being made invalid, or not achieving the intentions you desired.